kathvsn/round-robin/README.md

 # Round Robin
 A C++ program that simulates the Round Robin scheduling algorithm in which each process is assigned a fixed time slot in a cyclic way.
-This scheduling method is easy to implement and prevents starvation as all processes get fair share of CPU!
+This scheduling method is easy to implement and prevents starvation as all processes get a fair share of CPU!

 The program reads a list of processes and their burst times until end of transmission, EOF(^d).
 The alarm syscall is used to schedule an interrupt every 3 seconds and sleep is used to simulate the process running.